Terminology in Redis Enterprise Software (RS)

 In the case of a clustered database with multiple database shards, only one master endpoint acts as the master endpoint for all master shards, forwarding Redis operations to all shards as needed.

-The cluster manager oversee all node management-related tasks, and the cluster manager in the master node looks after all the cluster related tasks.
+The cluster manager oversees all node management-related tasks, and the cluster manager in the master node looks after all the cluster related tasks.

 In addition, this architecture guarantees that each Redis shard is only dealing with processing Redis commands in a shared-nothing architecture, thus maintaining the inherent high-throughput and low-latency of each Redis process.
 Lastly, this architecture guarantees that any change in the cluster manager itself does not affect the Redis operation.